CasuallyPassingBy/Maths-Notes-md/Notes/Topological Manifolds.md

 **Lemma:** Let $M$ be an $n$-manifold.
 If $B'\subseteq M$ is any coordinate ball and $\varphi: B' \to B(0, r')\subseteq \Bbb R^n$ is a homeomorphism, then $\varphi^{-1}[B(0, r)]$ is a regular coordinate ball.

-**Prop:** Every manifold has a countable basis of regular coordinate balls.
+**Prop:** Every topological manifold has a countable basis of regular coordinate balls.

 **Cor:** Every topological manifold is [[Local Compactness|locally compact]].

-**Prop:** Every topological manifold is [[Paracompacteness|paracompact]], and by Smirnov's metrization theorem, we know that every topological manifold is metrizable.
+**Prop:** Every topological manifold is [[Paracompacteness|paracompact]], and by Smirnov's metrization theorem, we know that every topological manifold is [[Metrizable Spaces|metrizable]].

-**Embeddability of Compact Manifolds:** Every compact manifold is homeomorphic toa subset of some Euclidean space.
+**Embeddability of Compact Manifolds:** Every compact manifold is homeomorphic to a subset of some Euclidean space.

 **Prop:** [[Fundamental Group of a Topological Space|The fundamental group]] of any topological manifold is countable.

 **Prop:** Let $M$ be a connected topological manifold, then $M$ is a  $\text{Homeo}(M)$-[[Homogeneous Spaces|homogeneous]].
 We can strengthen this result and get if $M$ is a connected $M$-manifold and $(p_1, \dots, p_k)$ and $(q_1,\dots, q_k)$ are two ordered $k$-tuples of distinct points in $M$, then there is a homeomorphism $F: M \to M$ such that $F(p_i) = q_i$.

+**Prop:** A locally Euclidean Hausdorff space is a topological manifold iff it is $\sigma$-compact.

 ## Connected Sum